 There is at least one active adult community in Birmingham; see link at top right.

-According to the National Association or Realtors the median sale price of a home in Birmingham-Hoover in the third quarter of 2016 was $187,300, down from the $195,200 during the previous quarter.
+According to the National Association or Realtors, the median sale price of a home in Birmingham-Hoover was $206,100 during Q2 of 2017.

 What is special about Birmingham